synbiochem/selprom/README.md

-# selprom: constitutive promoters database and selection tool
+# Selprom: constitutive promoters database and selection tool

 Run an instance of the promoter selection tool.